flamesphp/flames/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

 *Flames was developed from scratch, with the aim of replacing the legacy KrupaBOX private framework, used in several banks, large streaming platforms and government agencies.
-Now in an open-source way.*
+Now in an open-source way, created by **[kazzkzpk](https://github.com/kazzkzpk)**.*

 ## About Flames